Hawaii Court Records

 What Kinds of Cases are Covered by Tort Law in Hawaii?

-• Strict Liability: This is a type of tort where an individual/company can be held responsible for damages which is not due to negligence.
-For instance, if a company produces a lousy product and a person purchases that product only to suffer harm due to its defect.
-The company will be held responsible, and the court will impose strict liability.
+- Strict Liability: This is a type of tort where an individual/company may be held responsible for damages which is not due to negligence.
+For instance, if a company produces an under performing product and a person purchases that product then suffers harm due to its defect.
+The company may be held responsible, and the court is likely to impose strict liability.

 What are the Differences Between Criminal Law and Tort Law in Hawaii?

-Criminal law is put in place to penalize and deal with people who commit crimes and go against the state law.
-The law helps to protect the citizens from that misconduct or offense.
+Criminal law is put in place to penalize and deal with people who commit crimes and go against state law.
+The law may help protect citizens from misconduct or offenses.
 Criminal law is not worried about a particular victim.
 Tort law, on the other hand, finds a way to compensate the victims of a crime.
-Victims of crimes such as armed robbery, theft, rape, burglary most times have no way of suing the offenders.
-For example, if the offender has no money or properties to pay the victim, a lawsuit would yield no result.
+Victims of crimes such as armed robbery, theft, rape, burglary most times might have no way of suing the offenders.
+For example, a lawsuit would yield no result if the offender had no money or property to pay the victim.

 What is the Purpose of Tort Law in Hawaii?

-The function of tort law in Hawaii is to grant compensation to a victim of personal injury.
+The function of tort law in Hawaii is typically to grant compensation to a victim of personal injury.
 The state put the Hawaii tort law in place to balance both parties’ rights by understanding each party’s level of care.
-If one party does not meet the conventional degree of care, the responsibility has been breached.
+The responsibility has been breached if one party does not meet the conventional degree of care.

 What is a Tort Claim in Hawaii?

 A tort claim is a demand for compensation for injury or damages filed by a victim.
-Individuals can also file a Tort claim against the state by filing the Claim for Damage or Injury form.
-For the state to conduct thorough research and investigation, the claimant must provide full details in the form.
+Individuals may also file a Tort claim against the state by filing the Claim for Damage or Injury form.
+For the state to conduct thorough research and investigation, the claimant is usually required to provide full details in the form.

 How Do You File a Tort Claim in Hawaii?

-Hawaii only allows an individual to file a claim in court against a driver who was at fault if:
+Hawaii allows individuals file a claim in court against a driver who was at fault if:

 Upon completion, the Claim for Damage or Injury form should be addressed to: